|2011-06-05||PC||Action/RPG||M (Mature)||CD Projekt RED / Atari|

 Ever since The Witcher 2 last year's E3 demo with Tom Gop I've been giddy as a schoolgirl, waiting to get my hands on this for what seemed an eternity, and now that I have it, all I can say is I wish I could stop time so I could sit and play more!

-I have to say that this was the first time I go out of my way to pre-order a collector's edition.
+I have to say that this was the first time I went out of my way to pre-order a collector's edition.
 I usually don't, usually because I find collector editions overpriced (and especially because of massive disappointment with the Batman one), so it's always my husband who will get the super-awesome edition of whatever.
 The Witcher 2 though, I just had to have, and I find that it was worth every penny of those $125 (plus tax, plus an arm and a leg for shipping and import fees, because Canada is apparently at the end of the world or something...).

 While my adventure began with a long download from GOG.com, it was arriving home to the big black box with a glowy-eyed medallion staring at me from the sofa that was epic.
 Opening a game is always a special moment, particularly that new game smell, but discovering layer after layer of goodies is beyond amazing.
 So I opened it and the gorgeous hard-cover art book covered the papercraft booklet, which covered everything else: stickers, DLC codes for Ultimate Swordsman suit for Geralt and Roche Commando Jacket for Vernon Roche.
 Then under these was the incredibly detailed Geralt bust with the word Gwynbleidd (White Wolf) engraved on it and the actual game case.
 In it we can find the premium edition of the game, a bonus envelope with a coin and pamphlet, more papercraft and a world map, the soundtrack, making of DVD and a game guide.